JCWasmx86/mesonlsp/README.md

 endforeach
 ```
 A majority of these limitations come from the fact that Swift-MesonLSP won't interpret the code, but instead
-will just traverse the ast and check what subdirs are included.
+will just traverse the AST and check what subdirs are included.

 ## Why a reimplementation?
 The first version, written in Vala, had some code maintenance problems because basically everything was done in one file.